Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Experiments

-On the penalty coefficient $\lambda$, we found that a sufficient number of feasible solutions are obtained with $\lambda=1$ on both methods in a preliminary experiment.
+On the penalty coefficient $\lambda$, we found that a sufficient number of feasible solutions is obtained with $\lambda=1$ in a preliminary experiment.
 Thus, we adopt $\lambda=1$ in this experiment.
-We refer to Appendix~\ref{app:experiment_tuning} for results based on baselines tuned with respect to $\lambda$.
+Refer to Appendix~\ref{app:experiment_tuning} for results based on baselines tuned with respect to $\lambda$.